Y0Coss/docs-fork/pages/web_cloud/managed_hosting/01-managed-wordpress-getting-started/guide.en-gb.md

 - Quickly access each website to check its status or take action.
 - Monitor recent activities (changes, updates, synchronizations).
 - Use the integrated security, monitoring, backup, and analysis features (in future phases).

+#### Smart Automatic Updates

+Automatic updates can introduce compatibility issues that affect site stability, performance, and user experience.
+When managing multiple WordPress sites, manually handling updates increases operational overhead and the risk of service disruption for end users.

+Managed WordPress Hosting mitigates these risks through a controlled update process:

+- **Pre-deployment testing**
+    All updates—including WordPress core, plugins, and themes—are first applied to a cloned environment of your site.
+- **Validation checks**
+    The cloned site is evaluated for performance, functionality, and user experience to detect regressions or errors before deployment.
+- **Automated decision process**
+    - If no issues are detected, the update is automatically deployed to the live site.
+    - If issues are identified, the live site remains unchanged.
+You are notified via the dashboard and receive an email outlining the detected problems along with recommended remediation steps.

+This approach ensures updates are applied safely while preserving site reliability and minimizing impact on end users.

 ## Go further